Logan Woodside: 2017 season

 On August 31, 2017, Woodside threw for 314 yards in the season opening win against Elon.
 On September 16, he tied a school record, throwing six touchdowns in a 54–51 comeback win against Tulsa.
 The Rockets outscored Tulsa 44–23 after being down 21 points.
 He was named MAC West Division Offensive Player of the Week for his performance.
 The next week, Woodside threw for 342 yards and three touchdowns against #14 Miami.
 On October 21, he threw five touchdowns and 304 yards against Akron.
-On November 2, Woodside threw for 361 yards against Northern Illinois, becoming Toledo's career passing leader, breaking Bruce Gradkowski's record of 9,225 yards set from 2002–05.
+On November 2, Woodside threw for 361 yards against Northern Illinois, becoming Toledo's career passing leader, breaking Bruce Gradkowski's record of 9,225 yards set from 2002 to 2005.
 On November 24, he recorded 300 yards and two touchdowns in a 37–10 win over Western Michigan, claiming the West Division crown.
 In the Mid-American Conference Championship game against Akron, Woodside recorded 307 yards and four touchdowns in a 45–28 win.
 At the end of the regular season he had thrown for a total of 3,451 yards and 23 touchdowns.
 His career total 10,083 yards set a new school record and was the first time in school history that the 10,000-yard mark was broken.
 Woodside was named First-team All-MAC, MAC Offensive Player of the Year, and received the Vern Smith Leadership Award.
 Woodside led the team to a 10–2 record, giving the Toledo Rockets their first participation in the MAC Football Championship since 2004.